 Conclusion

-The standard IEC 62305:2024 profoundly modernizes the way lightning protection is assessed and designed: more robust risk analysis, better consideration of internal systems, and recognition of prevention tools such as TWSFor professionals (engineers, design offices, installers, HSE), it is an essential basis for improving safety and business continuity.
+IEC 62305:2024 standard significantly modernizes the way lightning protection is assessed and designed: more robust risk analysis, better consideration of internal systems, and recognition of prevention tools such as TWS ( Systems).
+For professionals (engineers, design offices, installers, HSE), it is an essential foundation for improving safety and business continuity.

-- to have usable indicators for the NSG (e.g., via a data-driven approach such as StrikeRadar),
+- to have usable indicators for the NSG (e.g., via a data approach like StrikeRadar ),